 In PCL-A (exudation phase) an edema forms at the site to protect the area that is healing at the time.
 With water retention as a result of an active abandonment and existence conflict (see the SYNDROME) the retained water is exceedingly stored in the healing area, which enlarges the swelling.
 Other signs of healing are fever and inflammation because of the increased blood flow into the healing tissue, discharge to expel the by-products of the cell removal process, itching when epithelial tissues such as the skin are affected, and night sweats when fungi and TB bacteria are involved.
 The swelling and the inflammation can cause considerable pain.
 The severity of the healing symptoms is determined by the intensity of the preceding conflict-active phase.
 NOTE: Complications don’t arise from high fever but due to a large brain edema.

-BRAIN LEVEL: Parallel to the healing of the psyche and the organ, the corresponding area in the brain also undergoes a restoration process.
-Like on the organ level, during the first part of the healing phase (PCL-A ) water and serous fluid are drawn to the affected brain relay, creating a brain edema to protect the brain tissue during that period.
+BRAIN LEVEL: The impact of the conflict (DHS) in the brain causes a slight damage to the neurons within the specific brain relay.
+Parallel to the healing of the psyche and the organ, the affected neurons also undergo a restoration process.
+Like on the organ level, during the first part of the healing phase (PCL-A) water and serous fluid are drawn to the area, creating a brain edema to protect the brain tissue during that period.
 The extent of the edema is determined by the intensity of the preceding conflict and the size of the Hamer Focus created at the moment of the DHS.

 In general, the brain edema is nothing to worry about.
 However, a big swelling, usually caused by water retention (the SYNDROME) might create such strong pressure that a person falls into a coma and dies.
 The same risk exists with multiple brain edemas.
-Sudden infant death occurs due to large swellings in the brain.
+Sudden infant death (SIDS or “crib death”) occurs due to large swellings in the brain.